Google Play Store

 The most secure solution is to utilize a backend server as an intermediary.
 This server acts as a gatekeeper, securely storing your API key and handling communication with the external API.
 Your mobile app interacts only with the backend server, eliminating the need to embed the key directly:

-Mobile App -> Secure Backend Server (with API key) -> External API
+Mobile App -> Secure Backend Server (with API key) -> External APIAdditional Security Tips:

 - Implement access controls: Restrict access to your API based on roles and permissions.